midastruth/files.md/README.md

 - Archive: `archive/*.md`
 - Config: `config.json`

-Scheme is also available at [files.md/AGENTS.md](https://files.md/AGENTS.md).
-Place it as `AGENTS.md` in your knowledge base - your files become a live personal space AI can work with.
+Place [AGENTS.md](https://github.com/zakirullin/cognitive-load/blob/main/web/AGENTS.md) in your knowledge base - so that your files become a live personal space AI can work with.

 ## Hotkeys